simonambridge/Oracle_to_Cassandra/README.md

 Now on to installing DataStax Enterprise and playing with some data!
 <p>
---
 <H1>Set Up DataStax Components</H1>
 <br>
-DSE installation instructions for DSE are provided at the top of this doc.
+Installation instructions for DSE are provided at the top of this doc.
 I'll show the instructions for Red Hat/CentOS/Fedora here.
 I'm using an Oracle Enterprise Linux VirtualBox instance.
 <h2>Add The DataStax Repo</H2>
 As root create ```/etc/yum.repos.d/datastax.repo```
 <pre># vi /etc/yum.repos.d/datastax.repo